daleonpz/daleonpz.github.io/_posts/2017-05-30-why-do-we-live.md

 ---

 I ask myself this question at least once every year.
-So far, I couldn't find any satisfactory answer.
+So far, I couldn't find a satisfactory answer.
 However, for the last 2-3 days I've reading the manga "Alice in Borderland", and it reminded me the following statement.

 ```